Sungai Kandis

 Sungai Kandis is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 2004.
 The seat was called Seri Andalas prior to the 2018 redelineation.
+It has been represented by Wan Dzahanurin Ahmad of Perikatan Nasional (PN) since 2023.

 The state constituency was created in the 2003 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.